Managing Pain and Complications with Mucus and Stool After Ostomy

 Hi all,

-newbie to this forum, and looking forward to chatting.
+I'm new to this forum and looking forward to chatting.

-I have a loop ileostomy since October last year.
-A few times I’ve had mucus and stool surprises, but they’ve not been easy.
-I can experience intense pelvic pain, spasms and cramping in advance; once instance landed me in A&E as I couldn’t manage the pain at home.
+I have had a loop ileostomy since October last year.
+A few times, I've had mucus and stool surprises, but they have not been easy.
+I can experience intense pelvic pain, spasms, and cramping in advance; one instance landed me in A&E as I couldn't manage the pain at home.

-I know (now) mucus and stool is a ‘normal’ part of after surgery life with a stoma, but am curious as to why these episodes cause me so much pain.
+I know (now) mucus and stool is a ‘normal' part of life after surgery with a stoma, but I am curious as to why these episodes cause me so much pain.

-The other question is, should I be using an enema one a month or more to ensure no build up?
-Today I passed a small stool, that felt like glass. 🙊🙉🙈
+The other question is, should I be using an enema once a month or more to ensure no buildup?
+Today I passed a small stool that felt like glass. 🙊🙉🙈

 Justbreathe